eucalyptus/eucaconsole/README.rst

 ==============================

 `pserve development.ini` runs the console in development mode, `pserve production.ini` in production mode.

 `launcher.sh` is provided as an alias for `pserve production.ini`

+To have Pyramid automatically detect modifications, use `pserve development.ini --reload`